India Globalization Capital Inc. (IGC): Skating on Thin Ice? We Know the Answer

 IGC’s Market Performance

-During the last 5 trading sessions, IGC fell by -3.07%, which changed the moving average for the period of 200-days by +23.44% in comparison to the 20-day moving average, which settled at $1.6005.
-In addition, India Globalization Capital Inc. saw 1.28% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, IGC fell by -7.55%, which changed the moving average for the period of 200-days by +0.68% in comparison to the 20-day moving average, which settled at $1.5765.
+In addition, India Globalization Capital Inc. saw -5.77% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading